zxul767/ex-machina/content/blog/cl-macros/index.md

 ## Conclusion
 Macros is the one feature that distinguishes Common Lisp (and other Lisp dialects, such as [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) and [Clojure](https://clojure.org/)), from most other languages.
 It's a powerful feature that gives us a hook into the compilation process, allowing us to implement syntactic abstractions, which can be as simple as removing simple boilerplate code, and as powerful as writing full embedded DSLs (using the principles of Domain-Drive Design[^ddd]) or creating new control-flow constructs.

 This post was meant to give you only a high-level view of what macros have to offer.
-I've purposefully limited the discussion to a glance of what macros look like and what they can do for you, with enough detail to hopefully whet your appetite.
+I've purposefully limited the discussion to a glance of what macros look like and what they can do for you.
 However, if your curiosity has been sparked and you want to take a deeper dive, the **Further Reading** section will point you in the right direction.

 ### Do other languages have macros?
 Yes!
 Just as many languages took inspiration from Lisp and implemented garbage collection and other features it pioneered, macros have been added--in ways which may not always match their Common Lisp counterparts--in quite a few languages, including [Scala](https://docs.scala-lang.org/overviews/macros/overview.html), [Haskell](https://downloads.haskell.org/~ghc/7.0.3/docs/html/users_guide/template-haskell.html), [Ruby](https://codeburst.io/ruby-macros-18bb67e051c7), and [several others](https://softwareengineering.stackexchange.com/questions/164665/programming-languages-with-a-lisp-like-syntax-extension-mechanism).